 As a father of three young girls, my interests are no longer my own.
 Now life shuttles between school, birthday parties, dance classes, football and adventure race training – all for the kids!
 As a family we like to travel and spend time outdoors.
 Beyond my girls, I still love music and books, basketball, ultimate frisbee, rugby and scuba diving.

 Tell us about a life-changing experience or adventure you’ve been on.

 Before I came to Hong Kong, I travelled for three years.
 First in a one-man tent through Africa, then in an old Volkswagen camper van across Canada and the United States, and finally hosteling across Asia.
 During this time, I had many rare opportunities to get involved with indigenous healers and ceremonies.

-During my Asian travels I re-encountered with an old friend and life really changed, especially after we welcomed our three girls within 5 years.
+During my Asian travels, I re-encountered with an old friend and life really changed, especially after we welcomed our three girls within 5 years.
 Life continues to change every day with so much to look forward to.
 I have a travel blog, The Globetrotting Five documenting my family adventures around the world.

 What is your area of expertise?

 Like many physiotherapists, my days are filled with neck, back and pelvis problems.
 I treat everything with education, manual therapy, movement and exercise prescription.
 My writings for the Asia Trail magazine keeps me updated with the most current research in sports injuries and physiotherapy.